Allen Rascoe

 Is tension a bad thing?

 Think of it like the strings on a piano.
-To produce low pitches, the strings are long and thick with less tension.
-To produce high pitches, the strings are small and thin and require more tension.
-Our vocal cords operate on this same principle as they are adjusted for pitch.
+To make the low pitches, the strings are long and thick and have less tension.
+To make the high pitches, the strings are small and thin and have more tension.
+Our cords are like this as they are adjusted for pitch.
+There is a tension that exists, and it is necessary.

 About the author